Posted on

 Here are 5 things accessible forms need:

-This might sound like a lot, but it’s easy to check your own forms to see how they measure up to this list, which we’ll show you how to do this further down.
+This might sound like a lot, but it’s easy to check your own forms to see how they measure up to this list.
+We’ll show you how to do this further down in the testing your own forms activity.
 For now, let’s go over tips on how you can do these 5 things on your own forms.

 Clear instructions

 Providing these instructions doesn’t have to be complex.
-Here are some ways you can make sure your forms have clear instructions.
+Here are some ways to make sure your forms have clear instructions.

-• Give instructions in the label (not in the placeholder).
-If the field requires a formatting that isn’t obvious, give brief instructions in the label.
+- Give instructions in the label (not in the placeholder).
+If the field requires formatting that isn’t obvious, give brief instructions in the label.
 The placeholder disappears as soon as someone starts typing, which makes it difficult to remember any specific instructions.

-Just because you’re able to access each field using tab, doesn’t mean it’s in the order that would be best for the user.
+Just because you’re able to access each field using the tab key, doesn’t mean it’s in the order that would be best for the user.

 Here’s a common example of a form with a First name and then right next to it, a field for the Last name.
-If I’m filling out the form, I’d naturally fill out my first name and then my last name.
+The natural order to complete the form is first name and then last name.
+Then, continuing onto any there fields.

 Here’s how you can have a tab order that makes sense:

-We already started using a keyboard when we tabbed through the form to make sure it’s in a logical order.
-But, all the fields also need to be able to be completed just using a keyboard.
+We already started using a keyboard when we tabbed through the form to make sure it was in a logical order.
+But, a user should be able to complete all the fields using only a keyboard.

 Here are some tips to make sure each field can be completed using a keyboard:

-• JavaScript can make form interactions that only work with a mouse.
+- JavaScript doesn’t have keyboard accessibility built into it.
 If your form uses JavaScript, the JavaScript code needs to have keyboard accessibility built into it.
 For more information, read MDN’s Keyboard Navigable Javascript widgets.

-• Always test your form using a keyboard.
-Whether your form uses Javascript or not, you should test your form to make sure each field can be completed using the keyboard.
-That includes date, dropdown, sliders, any field that is on your form.
+- Always test your form using a keyboard.
+Whether your form uses Javascript or not, you should test your form to make sure each field can be completed using only a keyboard.
+That includes date, dropdowns, sliders, and any other field that is on your form.
 Check out WebAIM’s Keyboard Testing interactions to help you get started.

 Accessible label is readable by screen readers and associated with one input

-These are the accessible labels that can be matched to the input field and read be a screen reader:
+These are the accessible labels that can be matched to the input field and read by a screen reader:

 To learn more about using each of these accessible labels including example code, check out W3C’s labeling controls article.